Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 class abc(var abc: String)
 ```

-In the case of functions, all the parameters are available from a regular KDoc.
+In the case of functions, all the parameters were supposed to be available from a regular KDoc.
-`@param` section can be used to refer to the parameter instead of the function in case of name clashes.
+`@param` section could be used to refer to the parameter instead of the function in case of name clashes.
 ```kotlin
 /**
  * [abc] - to the function